deephealthproject/winter-school/lab/04_uc13_based_examples/02_run_recurrent_experiments.md

 `--starting-epoch`: Number of epoch in which to resume the experiment.

-You can show the flags in the terminal by using the flag `--help`:
+You can show the help about the different flags in the terminal by using the flag `--help`:
 ```
 python python/train_recurrent_detector.py --help
 ```